Yes, there are some that were not funded from Carnegie grants.

 Evidently the town of Harlan might become part of Fort Wayne.
 However, as it stands, the library building is surplus to the Allen County system.
 Catch-22: it can't be sold, and can't be given to a non-governmental entity, which, until Harlan incorporates, it is.

-There it sits, in a sort of limbo, like on a giant sorting shelf of civic life.
+There it sits, in a sort of limbo, upon a giant sorting shelf of civic life.

 At one time, this building, built in the 1920s, was beloved enough to merit the Public Library to have this card printed in France.